 Safety and Independence

 According to some research, most Americans want to stay in their homes as they grow older.
+Other times you may have no choice while in the middle of a coronavirus pandemic.
 Traditionally-styled homes often leave a bit to be desired when it comes to aging in place.
 However, thanks to technology, you can make your home more senior-friendly pretty easily.
 HomeAdvisor explains there are smart home modifications available to fit every budget, and that assist seniors with a wide range of issues.
-There are health monitoring systems which can alert family members or emergency services if you have an issue, doorbells and security systems to alert you to visitors and keep you safe from intruders, and devices that can be motion or voice activated, such as lights that come on when you enter a room.
+There are health monitoring systems which can alert family members or emergency services if you have an issue, doorbells and security systems to alert you to visitors and keep you safe from intruders, and devices that can be motion or voice-activated, such as lights that come on when you enter a room.
 It’s a simple way to improve comfort and independence at home.